yathit/yathit-inboxcrm-help/_posts/2000-02-03-using-sugar-template-in-gmail.md

 ![template-receipent](https://yathit-assets.storage.googleapis.com/web/template-receipent.png)

-* {{ site.product }} will help you search and find the email addresses from your Sugar, just click on the Search {{ "search" | svg_icon }} icon in right side of recipients, and select the email recipients from SugarCRM contacts list.
+* {{ site.product }} will help you search and find the email addresses from your Sugar, just click on the Search icon, {{ "search" | svg_icon }}, in right side of recipients, and select the email recipients from SugarCRM contacts list.

 * Note: The email addresses from Leads, Accounts and Contacts records are suggested.